saintmac/vyte-api-v2-doc/docs/reference/events.md

 :::::: panel
 ::::: left

-List all the events for which the administrator belongs to your organization.
+List all the events that belong to your organization.
+You can filter those events using the parameters described below

 > ENDPOINT <small>Authorization `apiKey`</small>